snake-charmer-devs/snake-charmer/FAQ.md

 ### Can I run Snake Charmer on cloud services like AWS, or other virtualization platforms like VMWare?

-In theory, yes, although probably not without some considerable work.
+In theory, yes, although not without some work.
+You'll need to understand Vagrant and rewrite the Vagrantfile to support this.
 In the future, we'd like to be able to make that easy out-of-the-box.